 In support of this requirement the minimum period of time for notification of changes should be established by the operator and available in the Operations manual

-Change of FDP after reporting: Can an FDP be changed after crew members have reported?
+Change of FDP after reporting: Can a rostered FDP be changed (re-planned) after crew members have reported?

 Roster publication, (see also AMC1 ORO.FTL.110(a) and ORO.GEN.120): Are airline operators allowed to publish monthly rosters in less than 14 days in advance?